 Even if you have a great shooting lane, if you’re looking into a likely draw and the wind is blowing your scent right down into where you think the bucks are, your odds of enticing a deer to charge up out of it shrink to near zero.
 If wind directions seem to swirl a lot, definitely invest in some buck urine or doe scent products, as well as a some scent eliminators (see below for the gear links).
 Plus, the pros say that some deer will circle around and only come in from downwind, so you might be able to distract the smart ones with buck urine or doe in estrus scents long enough to get a shot.
 It’s hard to say how well these scents really work because whitetail deer have such an astounding nose, but if you can get a deer to pause, just three seconds can make all the difference.

 3. Start Quietly

 If you’ve snuck into position, there might be a deer bedded down near you.
 If you start with a wild fight — especially during pre-rut — you might startle the deer into running off.
 Even if you startle a doe, what self-respecting buck is going to watch a doe run right in front of him then pay attention to a fight somewhere else?
-So lightly rattle your antlers or rattling system for 30 seconds or so, then wait a couple of minutes.
+So lightly rattle your antlers or rattling system for 30 seconds or so, then wait a minute.
 In addition, you could start out with a wheeze or buck grunt with a buck call like the Primos Buck Roar Call — but you don’t have to grunt to be effective rattling.
 The sounds of grunts and wheezes don’t travel as far as rattling anyway, so while I like to throw in a grunt every now and then, by the time you get to step four below, the value diminishes as you try to attract far-away bucks.